CCDirectLink/CLS/proposals/1/standardLibrary.md

 `ccmod.resources.load` takes scope into account

-`ccmod.resources.loadResouce` does not takes scope into account
+`ccmod.resources.loadResource` does not takes scope into account

 ### Fields